XYY-huijiwiki/monaco-editor-for-mediawiki/README.md

 - Test on other wikis.
 - Improve lua debug experience.
-- Implement file upload feature.
+- Implement file upload feature for XYY HuijiWiki.

 ---